Cwantic/Documentation/Python/Classes/index.md

 # Classes

-MetoPiping opens its classes in order to allow the user to **navigate** inside the structure of objects and create customer information processing.
+MetaPiping opens its classes in order to allow the user to **navigate** inside the structure of objects and create customer information processing.

-The internal format of the whole model in Design mode is the **metaL** object.
+The internal format of the whole model in Design mode is the **metaL** object (aka **metaL**anguage).

 After calculation, the **solution** object contains all the results.

-The instructions that MetaPiping understand are the **command** objects.
+The instructions that MetaPiping understand during model construction are the **command** objects.